TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 And enter your username, use your token as the password and finally it will ask for your email.

-The last thing you need to do now is add a `.npmrc` in the project that you wish to install your package in and add this line:
+The last thing you need to do now is add a `.npmrc` file in the project that you wish to install your package in and add this line:

 `@YouGithubUsername:registry=https://npm.pkg.github.com/YourGithubUsername`